Will SPH Succumb to “Creative Destruction” ?

 By using the word “destruction,” Schumpeter directly implies the process results in losses alongside profits and there are losers in the creative destruction.
 Unlike other economic theories, many of which ignore the entrepreneur and technology entirely, the process of creative destruction does not assume markets generally tend toward equilibrium.
 Instead, entrepreneurs and technologies actively create disequilibrium and highlight new profit opportunities that did not previously exist.

 Many historical examples lend credence to Schumpeter’s insight.
-Henry Ford's assembly line not only revolutionized the automobile and manufacturing industries, but it also displaced many older markets and forced many laborers out of work.
+Henry Ford's assembly line not only revolutionized the automobile and manufacturing industries, but it also displaced many older markets and forced many labourers out of work.

 The internet and internet-based “dot-com” companies of the 1990s led a similar revolution in both social and economic organization.
 The losers were the old economy companies that could not adapt in time to take advantage of the new technology.